Associate Professor of Family Medicine

 Overview

 Daria Szkwarko, DO, MPH is an Associate Professor (teaching scholar track) in the Department of Family Medicine and the Director of the Global Health Faculty Development Fellowship in Family Medicine.
-Her research interests are in TB prevention globally.
-She has been involved in child TB contact management in Kenya, and she is particularly interested in identifying and studying strategies that can improve the various steps throughout the child contact management care cascade globally.
+Her research interests are in implementing and evaluating educational innovations that help democratize knowledge and improve healthcare access for vulnerable populations globally.
+Her research started in TB prevention globally.
+Initially studying child TB contact management in Kenya, she is particularly interested in identifying and studying strategies that can improve the various steps throughout the TB infection care cascade globally.
 Domestically, she is interested in improving latent TB infection testing and treatment in primary care.
-She is the co-course director for the Regional, Massachusetts, and RI latent TB infection ECHO (Extension for Community Healthcare Outcomes) programs.
+She is the co-course director for the Regional and Advanced Massachusetts TB infection ECHO (Extension for Community Healthcare Outcomes) programs.
 In 2020, she was the recipient of a mentored research award through the Advance-CTR to conduct a mixed-methods evaluation of a latent TB infection ECHO in Rhode Island.
-She is the lead for the ECHO hub at Brown University.
+She is the lead for the ECHO hub at The Warren Alpert Medical School at Brown University.

+Dr. Szkwarko co-leads the largest multiple use case point of care ultrasound (POCUS) project in the world which launched in August 2024.
+Funded through the Gates Foundation, Dr. Szkwarko and Dr. Hussein Elias (Moi University Family Medicine faculty) are aiming to train more than 4000 healthcare workers across western Kenya in POCUS.
 Dr. Szkwarko is a global health expert and is the Family Medicine Lead for the Academic Model Providing Access to Healthcare (AMPATH), one of the largest academic global health collaborations.
-She serves as the Director for the Global Health Faculty Development Fellowship in Family Medicine and is the Faculty Mentor for the Brown Residency International/Global Health Track (BRIGHT).
-She has helped to facilitate a lecture series on Decolonizing Global Health and is passionate in pursuing equity and dismantling saviorism within global health partnerships.
+She serves as the Director for the Global Health Faculty Development Fellowship in Family Medicine.
+She has helped to facilitate a lecture series on Decolonizing Global Health and is passionate in pursuing equity within global health partnerships.

 At the Warren Alpert Medical School, Dr. Szkwarko serves as the Co-Director for the Women's Reproductive Health Scholarly Concentration and the Co-Director of the Health Systems Science 2 and 4 courses for the Primary Care and Population Medicine program.